 Elgin’s credits include an Academy Award® nominee for Documentary Short Subject in 2005 for SISTER ROSE’S PASSION.
 He began his career at the award-winning PBS series “American Masters”, and collaborated for several years with director Oren Jacoby at Storyville Films.
 His work has shown theatrically, at international film festivals, and been broadcast nationally.
 He has worked on commissioned films for clients ranging from the Tribeca Film Festival to the Philadelphia Orchestra.
 A native of Montana and a graduate of the University of Montana, he lives in Missoula after having lived in Brooklyn, New York for 10 years.
 Elgin co-owns BACKTRACK films with his wife and BEYOND THE DIVIDE field producer, Sarah Frick Smith.

 He also edited and scored the award-winning THICKER THAN WATER, and edited the broadcast version of the PBS Independent Lens documentary PRECIOUS KNOWLEDGE.
 His other works as editor include the documentaries RITA OF THE SKY and BLACK, WHITE AND YELLOW.
 His own award-winning short films have screened internationally at numerous film festivals.
 He lives in St. Paul, Minnesota, and holds a BFA in Media Arts from the University of Arizona.
 He is currently at work as director of a feature-length documentary on the life of Senator Eugene J. McCarthy, entitled, GENE MCCARTHY: IN THE LAND OF THE AARDVARKS.

-Over the last several years, Koza and his band Rogue Valley have released a total of nine albums and EP’s.
+Over the last several years, Koza and his band Rogue Valley have released a total of ten albums and EP’s.
 In addition to writing and recording his own music, Koza is also involved with co-writing and arranging songs with other artists, and is exploring commercial and film opportunities.
 Koza’s songs have been featured on numerous television shows including “Cougartown”, “Jersey Shore”, “Matt & Kim”, and CBS’s 2013 Super Bowl Pregame Show.
-Most recently, Rogue Valley’s song “The Wolves & The Ravens” was featured on the film, THE SECRET LIFE OF WALTER MITTY.
+Most recently, Rogue Valley’s song The Wolves & The Ravens was featured on the film, THE SECRET LIFE OF WALTER MITTY.

 Twin Cities Broadcast of BEYOND THE DIVIDE